 WomenNC’s calendar year begins in July of each year.
 Our Board members typically serve for two year terms, although some remain for an additional year.
 WomenNC strives to have a diverse Board that includes multiple generations, men and women, many cultural and ethnic backgrounds, and a variety of career experiences.

-Beth Dehghan is the fearless of WomenNC, an organization she founded in 2012 to raise a generation that honors women’s rights as human rights and advocate for the gender equality agenda in North Carolina.
-She has attended the annual United Nationals Commission the Status of Women (CSW) every year since 1997.
-Beth is also the founder and capacity builder of three U.S. nonprofits: WomenNC; the Association of Iranian Women-USA; and the Association of International Women for Human Rights.
+Beth Dehghan is the fearless leader of WomenNC, an organization she founded in 2012 to raise a generation that honors women’s rights as human rights and advocate for the gender equality agenda in North Carolina.
+She founded NC Coalition for CEDAW (Contention on the Elimination of Discrimination Against Women) She has attended the annual United Nationals Commission the Status of Women (CSW) every year since 1997.
 Since 1995, she has been a member of the International NGO Committee for the U.N.
 CSW.
-Also a public speaker, community volunteer, event organizer, and board member of several philanthropic organizations (UNA-Wake Chapter, Wake County Commission for Women, InterAce, Stop Child Abuse in NC, Woman’s Club of Raleigh and Cary, and UN Women NC Chapter).
-Beth has a B.S. in Agronomy from LSU, and Elementary Teaching Certificate from Tehran University, and is currently enrolled in Duke’s Continuing Education Non-Profit Management program.
+Also a public speaker, community volunteer, event organizer, and board member of several philanthropic organizations (UNA-Wake Chapter, Wake County Commission for Women, InterAct, Stop Child Abuse in NC, Woman’s Club of Raleigh and Cary, and UN Women NC Chapter).
+Beth has a B.S. in Agronomy from LSU, and is currently enrolled in Duke’s Continuing Education Non-Profit Management program.
 Beth is an entrepreneur and family business manager along with her husband, with whom she lives in Cary.
 They have two daughters who work in Houston and Washington D.C.